flxzimmer/irtpwr/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+This package offers implementation of analytical and sampling-based power analyses for the Wald, LR, score, and gradient tests in the frameworks of linear hypotheses and marginal maximum likelihood estimation.

-R Package to the paper “Power analysis for the Wald, LR, score, and gradient tests in a marginal maximum likelihood framework: Applications in IRT”
+The vignette “demo” gives an introduction of basic features, “adding\_hypotheses” contains a tutorial on setting up custom hypotheses.
+Further details can be found in our paper “Power analysis for the Wald, LR, score, and gradient tests in a marginal maximum likelihood framework: Applications in IRT”.

-it can be installed using:
+## Installation

 ``` r
 # library(devtools)
 # install_github('anonymized')
 ```

-current todos:
+## To-Dos:

 -   speed up calculation of score statistic using internals from the mirt functions, e.g. attributes(fitted*r**e**s*)Internals